psykeefuego/FMML23/README.md

 # FMML23
-A repository to store all the files related to my FMML course.
+A repository to store all the lab assignments and projects completed as part of the FMML course by IIIT-H.